simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 Pressing `SHIFT-DOWN` narrows the report period, and pressing `SHIFT-UP` expands it again.
-When narrowed, the current report period is displayed in the header line, pressing `SHIFT-LEFT` or `SHIFT-RIGHT` moves to the previous or next period, and pressing `T` moves to the period containing today.
+When narrowed, the current report period is displayed in the header line, pressing `SHIFT-LEFT` or `SHIFT-RIGHT` moves to the previous or next period, and pressing `T` sets the period to "today".
 If you are using `-w/--watch` and viewing a narrowed period containing today, the view will follow any changes in system date (moving to the period containing the new date).